 After installation, search for and open the app from overview screen, and scan the QR code via your phone to login:

-If you’re OK with the universal Flatpak package, things can be a bit easy.
+If you’re OK with the universal Flatpak package that runs in sandbox, things can be a bit easy.
 However, it takes more disk space due to run-time libraries!

 Firstly, open terminal and run command to install the flatpak daemon: